|Last Quarterly Update:||12/12/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 The industry depends on purchases from businesses, telephone companies, cable companies, data communications providers, and TV and radio broadcasters.
 Profitability for individual companies is linked to technical innovation and the ability to secure high-volume contracts from large customers.
 Small companies can be successful if they make highly specialized products.
 There are large economies of scale in manufacturing standard products, but many products are specialized and produced in small manufacturing plants.
-The industry is highly concentrated: the 50 largest companies generate about 80 percent of revenue.
+The US industry is concentrated: the 50 largest companies generate about 75% of revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options